12 Common Plumbing Mistakes to Avoid: A Beaverton & Portland Homeowner's Guide

 4. Flushing Non-Flushable Items Down the Toilet

 Toilets handle two things: human waste and toilet paper.
 Everything else builds up.
 Flushable wipes don't break down in the line.
-Cotton balls, dental floss, and paper towels narrow the drain bore over time until a partial blockage becomes a full one.
+Cotton balls, dental floss, and paper towels gradually narrow the drain bore until a partial clog becomes a full backup.
+Among the common mistakes homeowners make with DIY plumbing repairs, assuming a slow toilet is a mechanical issue rather than a buildup problem is one of the most frequent and avoidable.

 Estimated cost if ignored: Auger service runs $100 to $250.
 Compacted sewer line clearing costs $300 to $600.

-5. Not Knowing Where the Main Water Shutoff Is
+5. Not Knowing Where the Main Water Shut-Off Valve Is

-Every second you spend searching for the main shutoff valve during a burst pipe is more water in your walls and floors.
+Every second you spend searching for the main water shut-off valve during a burst pipe is more water soaking into your walls and floors.
 Find it now, not during an emergency.
-Test it annually, too, since old gate valves seize and may not fully close.
+Test it annually, too, since old gate valves seize and may not fully close when you need them.
 Know your fixture shutoffs under each sink and behind each toilet as well.

 Estimated cost if ignored: Water flowing unchecked for 15 to 30 minutes during a burst pipe event causes $1,000 to $8,000 in structural damage.